T3chie-404/agave-maint-util/system_tuning/README.md

 This script is designed to perform initial system configuration and install necessary dependencies on a new Ubuntu server to prepare it for building and running a Solana (or Agave-based) validator.

+## Shell Compatibility

+**This script supports both Bash and Zsh shells!**

+* Automatically detects your default shell (bash or zsh)
+* Configures the appropriate RC file:
+  * Bash users: Updates `~/.bashrc`
+  * Zsh users: Updates `~/.zshrc`
+* Creates RC files if they don't exist
+* Works seamlessly regardless of which shell you use
+* All configurations work identically in both shell environments

 ## Purpose

 The primary goal of this script is to automate common setup tasks, including:
+- **Shell-aware Configuration:** Detects user's shell and configures the correct RC file (`.bashrc` or `.zshrc`)
-- Installation of Rust and its components for the user running the script.
+- Installation of Rust and its components for the user running the script
-- Installation of essential APT packages required for building the validator from source.
+- Installation of essential APT packages required for building the validator from source
-- Configuration of persistent `PATH` environment variables for user convenience.
+- Configuration of persistent `PATH` environment variables for user convenience
-- Application of recommended kernel (`sysctl`) tunings for performance.
+- Application of recommended kernel (`sysctl`) tunings for performance
-- Configuration of system-wide (`systemd`) and user-session (`security/limits`) open file descriptor limits.
+- Configuration of system-wide (`systemd`) and user-session (`security/limits`) open file descriptor limits
-- Setup of log rotation for the validator's log file.
+- Setup of log rotation for the validator's log file
-- Checking and optionally updating the `--log` path in a specified validator start script to match the logrotate configuration.
+- Checking and optionally updating the `--log` path in a specified validator start script to match the logrotate configuration
-- Checking and optionally updating the `Environment="PATH=..."` line in a specified systemd service file if an old `active_release` path is found.
+- Checking and optionally updating the `Environment="PATH=..."` line in a specified systemd service file if an old `active_release` path is found

 **This script should typically be run once on a new server by the user who will be managing/running the validator (e.g., `solval`), and this user must have `sudo` privileges for system-wide changes.**